Blendify/blender-manual/blender_docs/manual/about/contribute.rst

    svn commit -m "This is what I did"

-If you leave out ``-m "message"``, you'll be prompted to type the message in a text editor.
+If you leave out ``-m "message"``, you will be prompted to type the message in a text editor.

 Do not forget to always run ``svn update`` before committing.

-Then you'll be asked for your username (from ``developer.blender.org``) and password before the change is committed.
+Then you will be asked for your username (from ``developer.blender.org``) and password before the change is committed.